imazen/resizer/docs/cms_compatibility.md

 Strangely, Orchard disables the serving of static files at the site root level by removing all httpHandlers.
 For Disk Caching to work, you will need to customize the imagecache/Web.config file.

-Restoring the StaticFileHandler mappings should re-enabled efficient disk caching.
+Restoring the StaticFileHandler mappings should re-enable efficient disk caching.

   <?xml version="1.0"?>
   <configuration>